dsai-nlp/dsai-nlp.github.io/_pages/about.md

 <div class="banner">
     <p>
-        We conduct academic research in Natural Language Processing, where we investigate methods to understand langauge models and how to apply them to the political and social sciences.
+        We conduct academic research in Natural Language Processing, where we investigate methods to understand language models and how to apply them to the political and social sciences.
 We are part of the Data Science and AI division at
         <a href="https://www.chalmers.se/en/">Chalmers University of Technology</a>.